 certified cleaner burning units.
 Environmental justice zones receive

 slightly more funding than non-environmental justice zones.

-The Off-Road Equipment Replacement Program provides grant funds to replace Tier 0, Tier 1 and Tier 2 high-polluting off-road equipment with Tier 4 Final or zero-emission level equipment.
-Applies to existing diesel self-propelled equipment 25 HP or greater operating in Sacramento County.
+Incentives to replace Tier 3 and older or gasoline high-polluting off-road equipment with Tier 4 Final or zero-emission level equipment.
+Applies to existing diesel self-propelled equipment 25 HP or greater operating primarily in Sacramento County.

 Project examples: Electric UTVs, farm equipment, construction equipment, industrial equipment (tractors, loaders, forklifts, etc...)